rust-lang-de/rustbook-de/src/ch16-03-shared-state.md

 error: aborting due to previous error

 For more information about this error, try `rustc --explain E0382`.
-error: could not compile `shared-state`.
+error: could not compile `shared-state`

 To learn more, run the command again with --verbose.
 ```